Kofun period: Chinese records

-According to the Book of Sui, Silla and Baekje greatly valued relations with the Kofun-period Wa and the Korean kingdoms made diplomatic efforts to maintain their good standing with the Japanese.
-The Book of Song reported that a Chinese emperor appointed the five kings of Wa in 451 to supervise military Affairs of Wa, Silla, Imna, Gara, Jinhan and Mahan.
+According to the Book of Sui, Silla and Baekje greatly valued relations with the Kofun period Wa and the Korean kingdoms made diplomatic efforts to maintain their good standing with the Japanese.
+The Book of Song reported that a Chinese emperor appointed the five kings of Wa in 451 to supervise military affairs of Wa, Silla, Imna, Gara, Jinhan and Mahan.

 Japanese records

 According to the Nihon Shoki, Silla was conquered by the Japanese Empress-consort Jingū in the third century.
 However, due to lack of evidence, this story is considered to be mythological in nature.
 It reported that the prince of Silla came to Japan to serve the emperor of Japan, and lived in Tajima Province.
-Known as Amenohiboko, his descendant is Tajima Mori.
-According to Kojiki and Nihon Shoki, Geunchogo of Baekje presented stallions, broodmares and trainers to the Japanese emperor during Emperor Ōjin's reign.
+Known as Amenohiboko, his descendants are the aforementioned Empress Jingū, and Tajimamori the god of sweets.
+According to the Kojiki and Nihon Shoki, Geunchogo of Baekje presented stallions, broodmares and trainers to the Japanese emperor during Emperor Ōjin's reign.

-According to Kojiki and Nihon Shoki, Baekje had also sent a scholar by the name of Wani during the reign of Emperor Ōjin.
+According to the Kojiki and Nihon Shoki, Baekje had also sent a scholar by the name of Wani during the reign of Emperor Ōjin.
 He is said to be the pioneer of the introduction of the Chinese writing system to Japan.

 Korean records

-The Samguk sagi (Chronicles of the Three Kingdoms) reported that Baekje and Silla sent their princes as hostages to the Yamato court in exchange for military support to continue their military campaigns; King Asin of Baekje sent his son (Jeonji) in 397, and King Silseong of Silla sent his son Misaheun in 402.
-Hogong, from Japan, helped to found Silla.
+The Samguk sagi reported that Baekje and Silla sent their princes as hostages to the Yamato court in exchange for military support to continue their military campaigns; King Asin of Baekje sent his son (Jeonji) in 397, and King Silseong of Silla sent his son Misaheun in 402.
+It is said that Hogong, an individual from Japan, helped to found Silla.